gschaumb/team03-capstone/README.md

 - **Interactive Gradio Interface**: Allows users to input queries, view synthesized summaries, and explore related emails interactively.

-### Required Environment Variables in the HuggingFace Gradio Space
+### Note on Required Environment Variables in the HuggingFace Gradio Space

 - **`OPENAI_API_KEY`**:
   - This key is required to authenticate with the OpenAI API for generating summaries and extracting keyphrases using GPT-3.5 Turbo.